Doncaster's Free Tree Giveaway

 In 2024, City of Doncaster Council's Sustainability Unit, in partnership with the Woodland Trust, piloted Doncaster's Free Tree Giveaway.
 Within a few hours, all trees were reserved demonstrating our resident's commitment to a greener, cleaner city!

-The Woodland Trust has donated over 20,000 trees in the past 2 tree planting seasons, and Trees for Cities have donated a further 4,000 trees to be given away in 2025!
+The Woodland Trust has donated over 20,000 trees in the past 2 tree planting seasons, Trees for Cities donated a further 4,000 trees in 2025, and now South Yorkshire Mayoral Combined Authority is ordering 5,000 trees to be given away in 2026!

 How it works

 A giveaway is being held in each locality in wards with some of the city's lowest canopy cover (spread of mature trees).
-Giveaways are taking place 10am-2pm on:
+Giveaways are taking place 10am-2pm on Saturdays throughout January and February, with dates to be confirmed:

 Once you have reserved your ticket for your free trees, an e-mail with further details on collection will be sent via e-mail shortly after.
 If you do not receive this after reserving your free tree, please contact sustainabilityteam@doncaster.gov.uk